Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 All right so I have my pictures, I visited a few temples in Bagan, but people keep talking about a place to see, not too far from here, the Mount Popa!
 Okay, let’s go!
 It’s actually a volcano and on top of it, there’s a Buddhist monastery.
 Quite impressive but let’s be honest, Mount Popa is more impressive to see from the outside than from the inside.
 There are 777 steps to climb (believe me, it’s easier than you might think, and it’s a good way to stay active!).
 And once you’re up there… Well, it’s a classic temple.
 I was a bit disappointed, maybe because of all the temples I saw before this one…

 I thought the trip to Mount Popa would take the whole day, but I was back in Bagan at 2pm (knowing the van broke down on the way back).
 Be very careful if you go there, put all your stuff in your bag (smartphone, camera, even sunglasses, take ’em off!).
 Mount Popa is teeming with monkeys raised to steal tourists’ valuables, and once they have your smartphone/wallet/sunglasses, the locals will ask you for money to get your stuff back from the monkeys.
 You pay, they throw peanuts at them, and the monkeys give back what they pinched.
 It’s a common travel scam, be careful!

 All right!
 After spending a few days in Bagan, it’s time to go.
-I highly recommend going there.
+I highly recommend going there, you should add it to your black travelers bucket list.
 Seeing the sunrise and the sunset is wonderful.
 The restlessness in the morning, the agitation in the evening… It’s funny to see this.

 How to get to Bagan